 Another rear view of the Timberline, at Flickr, shows the steepness of the mountain slope right up to its rear facade, but we were able to tell that from the aerial as well that there was no expansive flat area behind the lodge and no room for a maze.

-Interestingly, if you take a look at a Google map showing the ski slopes in front of the Timberline, it can be easily understood how Kubrick might see in them a maze.
+Interestingly, if you take a look at a Google map showing the ski slopes in front of the Timberline, it can be easily understood how Kubrick might see in their trails an elaborate maze.

 A majority of the film's sections open with viewing the front of the Timberline from the ski slope area below it out front.
 Perhaps this is why.

 Because of the way the exterior set is designed so differently from the real Timberline, and our not seeing the maze before the Timberline, the hedge maze can be intended to be intuited and accepted as being behind the lodge.
-People respond, "It is behind", because we don't see it in front.
+People insist, "It is behind", because we don't see it in front.
 But because of the placement of the garage and the lodge's single Snowcat in the opening aerial, and Dick's approach to the lodge at the film's end being from the southeast and his coming over the hill beside the garage, the hedge maze is revealed to be at the front of the lodge.
 And there's a reason for this.
-It is impossible to say, when the hotel is crazy with impossible windows, doors leading to impossible rooms, people navigating their way from area to area via an impossible floor plan, and no relation had between its parts other than the psychological or shared themes, what is absolutely where, within or without the hotel.
+It is impossible to say what is exactly where when the hotel is crazy with impossible windows, doors leading to impossible rooms, people navigating their way from area to area via an impossible floor plan, and no relation had between its parts other than the psychological or shared themes.
 No interpretation based in realism is ultimately to be had.
-And, as we shall see, as the film goes along, the whole area is part of a maze of repeating features.
-Which is a reason why things are designed for us to have no idea where in the world the maze really is in relationship to the hotel.
+And, as we shall see, as the film goes along, the hotel is itself a maze of repeating features.
+Which is a reason why things are designed for us to have no idea where in the world the maze actually is.

 So, please don't imagine that I'm simply pointing out, "Hey, look, Kubrick didn't faithfully duplicate the Timberline!"
-Instead, I'm saying that he based the studio Overlook on it in such a way that significant disequilibrium is caused for the viewer.
+Instead, I'm saying that he recreated it in such a way that significant disequilibrium is caused for the viewer.

 Wendy asks when the Overlook was built as all step into the drive to cross to the lodge.
 Stuart begins to respond.